Joe Manchin: Senior citizens

-To help locate missing senior citizens, Manchin introduced the Silver Alert Act in July 2011 to create a nationwide network for locating missing adults and senior citizens modeled after the AMBER Alert.
+To help locate missing senior citizens, Manchin introduced the Silver Alert Act in July 2011 to create a nationwide network for locating missing adults and senior citizens modeled after the Amber alert.
 Manchin also sponsored the National Yellow Dot Act to create a voluntary program that would alert emergency services personnel responding to car accidents of the availability of personal and medical information on the car's owner.

 Manchin said in 2014 that he "would change Social Security completely.
 I would do it on an inflationary basis, as far as paying into payroll taxes, and change that, to keep us stabilized as far as cash flow.
 I'd do COLAs—I'd talk about COLA for 250 percent of poverty guidelines."
 Asked whether this meant he would "cut benefits to old people," Manchin said that "a rich old person ... won't get the COLAs."
 He asked: "Do you want chained CPI?
 I can live with either one."

-Taxes
+Economics

+In 2018, Manchin was one of 17 Democrats to break with their party and vote with Republicans to ease the Dodd-Frank banking rules.

 Manchin opposed Trump's Tax Cuts and Jobs Act of 2017.
 He called it "a closed process" that "makes little impact in the paychecks of the people in his state."
 At the same time, he posited the bill contains "some good things ...
 Initially people will benefit," although ultimately voting against it.
 In turn, NRSC spokesman Bob Salera stated that he had "turned his back and voted with Washington Democrats."

+Manchin opposed the January 2018 government shutdown.
+The New York Times suggested that he helped end the shutdown by threatening not to run for reelection unless his fellow Democrats ended it.

 In March 2019, Manchin was a cosponsor of a bipartisan bill to undo a drafting error in the Tax Cuts and Jobs Act that mandated stores and restaurants to have to write off the costs of renovations over the course of 39 years via authorizing businesses to immediately deduct the entirety of costs of renovations.

+On February 2, 2021, Manchin announced his opposition to an increase from $7.25 to $15 per hour in the federal minimum wage, but said he was open to a smaller increase, perhaps to $11, and higher for parts of the country with a higher cost of living, like Massachusetts, New York, and California.
+He also argued that the minimum wage should be index-linked, saying, "Once it gets above $11 it should be indexed, so it never becomes a political football again."
+Along with seven other Democrats, Manchin opposed a $15 minimum wage proposal by Bernie Sanders as part of the American Rescue Plan Act of 2021 and forced Democrats to limit extended unemployment benefits in the same bill.